What does Talk2Nish training involve?

 Confidence building and creating a supportive team are key features of the training.
 We want students to leave knowing how important what they are doing is and feeling confident that they have all the skills needed to be peer mentors.
 The coordinator of the mentors within the school - generally someone from the pastoral support team - also takes part in the training and students discuss how they will organise supervision and mutual support.

-At the end of the two days, peer mentors are presented with certificates and lanyards so that they are clearly visible around the school.
+At the end of the training, peer mentors are presented with certificates and lanyards so that they are clearly visible around the school.
 They talk about ideas for raising the profile of the programme so that students know who they are and that they can request support when needed.
 This can include drop-in sessions, assemblies, displays around the school and so forth.

 Comments